General Membership Criteria

 - Have the ability to deliver navigation services.

-- Have experience/expertise in a field related to patient navigation that could assist in advancing the goals of the NNRT
+- Have experience/expertise in a field related to patient navigation that could assist in advancing the goals of the ACS NNRT

 Categories of Membership

-The NNRT consists of member organizations, invited individuals and corporations who reflect broad involvement in achieving access to quality equitable cancer care through various types of patient navigation.
+The ACS NNRT consists of member organizations, invited individuals and corporations who reflect broad involvement in achieving access to quality equitable cancer care through various types of patient navigation.
 Applications for membership will be reviewed by the Roundtable Steering Committee for approval.

 Member organizations shall designate a representative member and an alternate member.
-Each member organization shall have full membership rights including the right to attend NNRT meetings, to participate in discussion, to vote, to be a candidate for elective office, and to accept appointment to committees and task groups.
+Each member organization shall have full membership rights including the right to attend ACS NNRT meetings, to participate in discussion, to vote, to be a candidate for elective office, and to accept appointment to committees and task groups.
 Members with governmental affiliation (designated as non-advocacy members) will abstain from voting on policy issues.

 - medical professional organizations